 You should take all of these into consideration before you ramp up that incline to 15% and start sprinting.
-You can also entertain the thought of getting an elliptical or a bike Vs a treadmill since some bike and elliptical models would be great for people with knee injuries, or would be more suited for taller individuals.
+You can also entertain the thought of getting an elliptical or a bike Vs a treadmill since some bike, ellipticals and elliptical bike models like StreetStrider or Elliptigo would be great for people with knee injuries, or would be more suited for taller individuals.

 A power walk on an incline is a great way to get used to the grade and also allow your muscles to develop the strength needed to run uphill.